 - They are larger devices so there is no compromise on the design and placement of the GPS antenna

 In the case of the Edge 1030, it should also be remembered that is compatible with GLONASS satellites.

 This can be especially useful for mountain biking activities, since really on the road we will rarely find situations where we need more satellites to triangulate our position.

 But as I say, if there is any problem with the GPS tracks it is more a problem of a complicated area (very narrow streets, being covered by a gorge, etc) than a failure of the device.
 For example in the case of the navigation route you have seen above the recorded track is almost perfect.

 Fully open road and high speed?
 All three devices make the same measurement to the millimeter.

 It is in the urban areas where we can find more complications.
 For example in this case the one that suffers before is the Suunto 3 Fitness, which depends on the GPS of the mobile phone.
 In this section of the town where I start snaking between the streets both the Edge 1030 and the Edge 520 register perfectly, but the mobile phone (an iPhone 8) is not able to keep up.

 You'll find that there's an area where there's some pretty weird stuff.

-But this is normal, since we are all standing "under a stone", so it is logical that if besides standing there is no GPS signal, the device gets confused.
+But it is normal, since there we are all standing "under a stone", so it is logical that if in addition to being stopped there is no GPS signal, the device is confused.
 But it is an obligatory stop in Setenil de las Bodegas.

 And what about the elevation on that same route?
 Well, there's not much to report on the graph either.
 It's just that until 1:30 the data is only from the Edge 520 and Suunto 3 Fitness because I had to go back to the beginning of the route due to a breakdown (I broke a shoe cleat) and wait for a bike shop to open.
 That's why the line is completely straight between 0:50 and 1:30.